DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 Note, you can also use the `onAddedRowsChange` event to initialize a created row with default property values.

 .embedded-demo({ "path": "grid-editing/edit-row-controlled", "showThemeSelector": true })

+### Inline Cell Editing

+You can use `TableInlineCellEditing` plugin to edit single cell.
+With this plugin you turn cell in editing state by click.
+When you press `Enter` or lost focus from cell (for example click on another cell or element) changes aplly.
+When you press 'Escape' changes cancel.

+Important, this plugin is incompatible with `TableEditRow` plugin.

+.embedded-demo({ "path": "grid-editing/inline-cell-editing", "showThemeSelector": true })

 ## Disable Editing in a Column